Spectory/wizi-dev-meeting/readme.md

     i += 1;
     await sleep(SYNC_DELAY);
   }
-  // 4. fetch all events from buffer const events = eventSelector.all();
+  // 4. fetch all events from buffer, notice the `selector` pattern usage const events = eventSelector.all();
   syncingEvents = [...events];
   if (!syncingEvents.length) {